DevExpress/dashboard-extension-funnel-d3-item/README.md

 - [Exporting](https://documentation.devexpress.com/#Dashboard/CustomDocument116694)
 - Appearance Customization

+> Note that the implemented export functionality is not supported for the Internet Explorer browser due to the security reasons.
+If you use IE 11 or earlier versions, the export buttons will be hidden.
+Refer to the following MS issue to learn more: https://developer.microsoft.com/en-us/microsoft-edge/platform/issues/1015651/.

 ## Installation

 To add a custom Funnel3D item extension to the Web Dashboard, follow the steps below.